 Learning to be zen

 Throughout this half a year, it isn’t without heartbreaks, frustrations and doubts about my new life as a filmmaker and writer, after giving up an executive job with a stable income.
 However, I’ve come to realize and convince myself that life isn’t all about money and buying stuff we barely need, especially taking a regular path that is within the societal norm and view.
 There’s more than this…it’s got to be more than this.
-I’m thankful to Sagat, my spiritual buddy and a soon-to-be contributor to this blog, who brought me to a Buddhist meditation class in January.
+I’m thankful to Sagat, my spiritual buddy, who brought me to a Buddhist meditation class in January.
 I took the 3-month English class then and the shifu’s teaching calmed and soothed my heart so much that I decided to take the more in-depth Chinese class in May and retake the improved English class in June again.
 I’m now also volunteering in the temple.

 Philosophy of love